shramkoartem/dog_breed_recognizer/README.md

 ![dog input example](images/spaniel.jpg)

-Detailed description can be found in [project proposal](Proposal/Proposal.pdf) document.
+Detailed description of project setup can be found in [project proposal](Proposal/Proposal.pdf) document.

 ## How to use